Find out more about the Tri-Institutional MD-PhD Program's financial support, curriculum, and more.

 What is the financial support package for MD-PhD students?

-All MD-PhD students receive a stipend (as of July 1, 2024, $46,440 - $52,500 depending on the year in the Program), a full tuition waiver for every year in the program, up to a $1,500 lab supplement, and health and dental insurance.
+All MD-PhD students receive a stipend (as of July 1, 2024, $46,440 - $52,500 depending on the year in the program), a full tuition waiver, health & dental insurance, and a $1,000-$1,500 research supplement (depending on phase).

 How many students from underrepresented groups in science and medicine are in the MD-PhD Program?